w3c/css-houdini-drafts/css-typed-om/README.md

 # CSS Typed OM Explained

-CSS Typed OM is the extensible API for the CSSOM that reduces the burden of manipulating a CSS property's value via string manipulation.
+CSS Typed OM is an extensible API for the CSSOM that reduces the burden of manipulating a CSS property's value via string manipulation.
 It does so by exposing CSS values as typed JavaScript objects rather than strings.

 ## Motivation